daviddao/cpa-multiclass/CellProfiler-Analyst/Properties_README.txt

 plate_id    =  <your_plate_id_column>
 well_id     =  <your_well_id_column>

-# Also specify the column names that contain X and Y coordinates for each
+# If object_id is defined (otherwise OPTIONAL), specify the column names that
-# object within an image.
+# contain X and Y coordinates for each object within an image.

 cell_x_loc  =  <your_object_x_location_column>
 cell_y_loc  =  <your_object_y_location_column>